Thousands urged to flee their homes as more severe weather wallops California, pushing the death toll to 14 in recent storms – KION546

 Around 10 to 15 homes were damaged due to flooding in the county on Monday, according to Santa Barbara County Fire, which released images showing a flooded neighborhood and a sinkhole that developed.

-To the north, Santa Cruz County saw widespread damage, according to images from Cal Fire.
-The San Lorenzo River swelled 14 feet in just over four hours Monday morning as heavy rain pounded the region, putting the river in major flood stage.
+To the north, on the central coast, Santa Cruz County saw widespread damage Monday, according to images from Cal Fire.
+The San Lorenzo River swelled 14 feet in just over four hours Monday morning as heavy rain pounded the region, putting the river in a major flood stage.

 The National Weather Service reported a "possible levee breach" along the Pajaro River Monday morning and warned of "life threatening flash flooding."